Wednesday, January 14, 2026

 4) After buying the house and getting married, I was being forced out of my job of 14 years.
 Christina had moved to Long Island based on my job location, one I thought I would always be at.
 This created an uncertain future for a new future that had hardly begun.

 5) Since Christina moved to Long Island, she needed to find a new job.
 What seemed easy at first, became very stressful.
-Lucking she was able to find a job, albeit not one she had hoped for.
+Luckily she was able to find a job, albeit not one she had hoped for.
 I, on the other hand, now had to find a job for the first time in 14 years.
 A lot of late nights searching online for jobs, while still trying to hang onto the one I had.

 6) The job I found was in the city.
 The commute sucked and I was away from home a lot during the day.
 The VP who hired me left the company, and everything she planned for me left with her.
 Christina was not happy with her job also, but she kept it to herself.